 Welcome to my homepage.
 My name is Mike Thomas I teach Drama I and Oral Communications which is a fancy word for Public Speaking.
 I am an actor myself and I often work with Theatre Groups in the area.
-I think my classes are important in 9th grade because Drama and 9th grade go together.
 We all have Drama in our lives.

 In Drama I, we read short comedic and dramatic scenes designed for the stage.
 We also write and create our own scenes and monologues for acting purposes.
 This class is based on participation.
 The best way to learn about Drama and Theatre is to do it.
 We laugh a lot in here, Drama is fun.
 Drama I gives an introduction to all elements of live theatre.
 We study some Theatre History, we compare film and TV acting to stage acting.
 We play with improvisation, pantomime and other theatre games.